Bloc/workshop-curriculum/courses/javascript-primer/04-conditionals/05-else-if-statements-ii/body.md

 After this exercise, you should be able to:

-- Write an `else if` statement that checks many conditions
+- Demonstrate how to write an `else if` statement that checks many conditions

 ### Exercise